-ROCK CHALK RENOVATE: rendering of the $300 million facelift of David Booth Kansas Memorial Stadium shows new buildings tied to the Gateway District.
+ROCK CHALK RENOVATE: A rendering of the $300 million facelift of David Booth Kansas Memorial Stadium shows new buildings tied to the Gateway District.
 (Courtesy HNTB/Multistudio)

 The mixed-use development trend tied to sports venues in the big leagues has trickled down to the college space with greater frequency as universities start to embrace the entrepreneurial spirit that’s led to profitable ventures in the pros, such as Titletown, the Ice District and Texas Live!